SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 3. Add the *GraphConsumer* client-side web part, configure the *Client Mode*, and search for users.

   When you make your first request, you will see a pop-up window appear and disappear.
-That's the sign-in window used by ADAL JS, which is used internally by the SharePoint Framework to get the access token from Azure AD using an OAuth implicit flow.
+That's the sign-in window used by ADAL JS, which is used internally by the SharePoint Framework to get the access token from Azure AD by using an OAuth implicit flow.

   ![Screenshot of the UI of the sample application](../images/use-aad-tutorial-video.gif)